WHO WE ARE

 RWO EXCUTIVE DIRECTOR

-Hope’s strength is in her passion for reading and writing: from writing poems about HIV, women and girls, education, she is at the brain behind all the proposals, and grant application processes and networking.
+Hope’s strength is in her passion for reading and writing: from writing poems about HIV, women and girls, and education, she is the brain behind all the proposals, grant application processes, and networking.

-Hope is the heart of our association: not only because of her role but because she is able to establish connections and create real relationships all around the world, taking care personally of every person she meets.
+Hope is the heart of our association, not only because of her role but because she can establish connections and create natural relationships all around the world, taking care personally of every person she meets.

 Clare Nantaba